Running Keycloak in a container

 mykeycloak \

-By setting the hostname-port option you can now access the server at https://localhost:3000.
+By setting the hostname option to a full url you can now access the server at https://localhost:3000.

 Trying Keycloak in development mode